-ATR All Threaded Rod/ RFB Retrofit Bolt Available with hot-dip galvanized coating or in Type 316 stainless steel.
+ATR All Threaded Rod/ RFB Retrofit Bolt

+Available with hot-dip galvanized coating or in Type 316 stainless steel. (an additional nut will be required for the HTT4 application)

 For more information on connecting posts inside the rim joist using the DTT2 or HTT4, see Simpson Strong-Tie technical bulletin T-C-GRDRLPST.